 - Self-exams, which can be performed at virtually any age, can be an especially helpful tool when practiced in conjunction with routine clinical exams and mammograms.

 There are three primary ways to complete a breast screening:

 - Breast self-exam

 - Clinical exam by your doctor

-- Imaging - including 3D mammogram along with MRI and ultrasound technology
+- Imaging - including 3D mammogram along with ultrasound and MRI technology as needed

-Your care team may recommend a breast biopsy if a suspicious lump or apparent growth is detected in your breast(s), If recommended, Biopsies are offered quickly to reduce your stress and getting a recommendation for a biopsy don’t necessarily mean you have cancer.
+Your care team may recommend a breast biopsy if a suspicious lump or apparent growth is detected in your breast(s), If recommended, biopsies are offered quickly to reduce your stress and getting a recommendation for a biopsy does’t necessarily mean you have cancer.

 If you are at high risk for hereditary breast cancer you may want to consider more frequent screenings and genetic testing.
 Inspira’s High Risk Cancer Program and Inspira Insight risk assessment can help you understand your risk for hereditary cancer.